systechafrica/systechafrica.github.io/accounts/receivableReceipts.md

 ### Receivable/Receipts

-Configurations set under the Receivable/Receipts category are set to aid in the management of money that is flowing into a scheme.
-Click a link to open the respective window for specific configurations as shown below:
+Configurations under the Receivable/Receipts category are set to aid in the management of money that is flowing into a scheme.
+Click on the drop-down submenu links to open the respective windows for specific configurations as shown below:

 <img  alt="Receivable/Receipts" width="100%" height="auto"  class="center"  src="../media4/acc002.png">